suitcss/suit/packages/utils-offset/README.md

-# SUIT utilities: dimension
+# SUIT utilities: offset

-A SUIT collection of utility classes for low-level CSS dimension traits.
+A SUIT collection of utility classes for low-level CSS offset traits.

 Read more about [SUIT's design principles](https://github.com/suitcss/suit/).